tomnz/scroll-phat-hd-go/README.md

 # Scroll pHAT HD Go library

 Provides a Go implementation for interfacing with Pimoroni's [Scroll pHAT HD](https://shop.pimoroni.com/products/scroll-phat-hd).
 The top-level library provides a lot of the same functionality as the reference [Python library](http://docs.pimoroni.com/scrollphathd/), including:

-* Scrolling, flipping and tiling, based on an internal display buffer.
+* An internal display buffer that automatically expands as needed.
+* Scrolling.
+* Flipping.
+* Tiling.

 Coming soon: